leo-arch/aurer/README.md

 Besides AUR packages installation, Aurer also inlcudes the following features:

 * Edition "on the fly" of PKGBUILD and .install files
-* Dependencies handling
+* Dependencies resolution
-* Search packages in the AUR
+* AUR packages search
-* Check available updates for installed AUR packages
+* Update check for installed AUR packages

 ## Installing Aurer: